Thursday, November 14, 2013

 "The Kanga League was dangerous, but that was a test for these boys," says Kelkar, an administrator with the Mumbai Cricket Association for more than 30 years.
 "Not everyone was selected to play, these were special boys.
 These guys played with tennis or cork balls, so their movement of feet was so good, they become strong to play [with the] season ball."

-The 11-year-old Tendulkar showed remarkable ability to defend on those treacherous pitches, according to Nadeem Memon, one of the senior players in the side.
+The 11-year-old Tendulkar showed remarkable ability to defend on those

 For the next three years, Tendulkar batted and batted and batted.
 There were no rest days.
 He rode pillion on Achrekar's scooter from ground to ground, and team to team.
 From John Bright CC, he graduated to Sassanian CC, then to Shivaji Park Youngsters, changing schools to concentrate on cricket, giving bowlers false hope with his small frame, but then flattening them with powerful assaults.
 Whether it was the Kanga League, Police Shield, Purshottam Shield, Times Shield, age-group cricket or school tournaments, Tendulkar collected runs like a well-oiled machine.